 The episode is paradigmatic of Everard's and Nevil's attitudes.
-Everard never has any doubt that this is the way to act - he naturally takes the law into his own hands in this pre-social, aristocratic warrior, individualist way.
-Everard is presented as 'in person a noticeable gentleman, in mind a medieval baron, in politics a crotchety unintelligible Whig ...
-At one time he was a hot Parliamentarian, calling himself a Whig, called by the Whigs a Radical, called by the Radicals a Tory, and very happy in fighting them all round' (2;14-15).
-'A medieval gentleman with the docile notions of the twelfth century, complacently driving them to grass and wattling them in the nineteenth ... ' (3;27).
-The hot-headedness, the impetuosity, the anarchic individualistic aspect of Nevil's radicalism, proclaim the similarity of the uncle to Nevil.
+Everard never has any doubt that this is the way to act-he naturally takes the law into his own hands in this pre-social, aristocratic warrior individualist way.
+This is Nevil's typical manner, too.

+Everard Romfrey, as Meredith describes him, "was in person a noticeable gentleman, in mind a medieval baron, in politics a crotchety unintelligible Whig...
+At one time he was a hot Parliamentarian, calling himself a Whig, called by the Whigs a Radical, called by the Radicals a Tory, and very happy in fighting them all round" (2:14-15).
+"A medieval gentleman with the docile notions of the twelfth century, complacently driving them to grass and wattling them in the nineteenth . . " (3:27).
+The hot-headedness, the impetuosity, the anarchic individualistic aspect of Nevil's radicalism, demonstrates the similarity of the uncle to Nevil.

-If Nevil is like his uncle, and his uncle is a member of the establishment - even if a crotchety member - what are the values of that establishment class that might come into conflict with Nevil's radicalism - or that might throw light on the extent of that radicalism?
-The property bonds within the establishment are demonstrated fully by Meredith - bonds that keep the establishment close knit.
-In so far as there is any 'plot' it revolves round the possible marriage between Nevil and Cecilia Halkett - a marriage both Colonel Halkett and Everard Romfrey are at first concerned to settle, for the cementing of class and property bonds.
-It is not a romance extraneous to the political theme as, say, that between Felix and Esther that George Eliot offers us in Felix Holt.
+If Nevil is like his uncle, and his uncle is a member of the establishment-even if a crotchety member-what are the values of that establishment class that might come into conflict with Nevil's radicalism-or that might throw light on the extent of that radicalism?
+The property bonds within the establishment are demonstrated fully by Meredith-bonds that keep the establishment close knit.
+In so far as there is any "plot"-and how far there is, will be discussed later-it revolves round the possible marriage between Nevil and Cecilia Halkett-a marriage both Colonel Halkett and Everard Romfrey are at first concerned to settle, for the cementing of class and property bonds.
+It is not a romance extraneous to the political theme as, say, that between Felix and Esther in Felix Holt.
 Meredith has tied it into his social analysis.
 In the end Cecilia marries Blackburn Tuckham, the Tory candidate.
 Politics-property-marriage are all necessarily involved here.
-The loyalties members of the class show to each other, and the ideas they are in agreement over are demonstrated in Colonel Halkett's defence of Romfrey's whipping of Dr. Shrapnel even though he has no knowledge of what it was in response to, let alone whether it was a justified response (which even in Romfrey's barbarous system it turns out not to be).
+The loyalties members of the class show to each other, and the ideas they are in agreement over, are demonstrated in Colonel Halkett's defence of Romfrey's whipping of Dr Shrapnel even though he has no knowledge of what it was in response to, let alone whether it was a justified response (which even in Romfrey's barbarous system it turns out not to be).

-Though he could not guess the reason for Mr. Romfrey's visit to Bevisham, he was, he said, quite prepared to maintain that Mr. Romfrey had a perfect justification for his conduct.
+Though he could not guess the reason for Mr Romfrey's visit to Bevisham, he was, he said, quite prepared to maintain that Mr Romfrey had a perfect justification for his conduct.

 Cecilia hinted at barbarism.
-The colonel hinted at high police duties that gentlemen were sometimes called on to perform for the protection of society ...
-Evidently he had resolved to back Mr. Romfrey blindly.
-That epistle of Dr. Shrapnel's merited condign punishment and had met with it, he seemed to rejoice in saying: and this was his abstract of the same: 'An old charlatan who tells his dupe to pray every night of his life for the beheading of kings and princes, and scattering of the clergy, and disbanding the army, that he and his rabble may fall upon the wealthy, and show us numbers win; and he'll undertake to make them moral!'
-(32:317)
+The colonel hinted at high police duties that gentlemen were sometimes called on to perform for the protection of society. . . .
+Evidently he had resolved to back Mr Romfrey blindly.
+That epistle of Dr Shrapnel's merited condign punishment and had met with it, he seemed to rejoice in saying: and this was his abstract of the same: "An old charlatan who tells his dupe to pray every night of his life for the beheading of kings and princes, and scattering of the clergy, and disbanding the army, that he and his rabble may fall upon the wealthy, and show us numbers win; and he'll undertake to make them moral:" (32:317)